-This sheet talks about exposure to amitriptyline in a pregnancy and while breastfeeding.
+This sheet is about exposure to amitriptyline in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is amitriptyline?

-Amitriptyline is a medication approved to treat depression.
-It has also been used to treat pain and tinnitus (noise or ringing sounds in the ear) and to prevent migraine headaches.
-Amitriptyline belongs to class of medications known as tricyclic antidepressants.
-Some brand names are Amaril®, Amitrid®, Elavil® and Endep®.
-It is also sold in combination with other medications.
+Amitriptyline belongs to a class of medications known as tricyclic antidepressants.
+Amitriptyline is approved to treat depression.
+However, it has also been used to treat pain, tinnitus (noise or ringing sounds in the ear), Irritable bowel syndrome, neuropathy (nerve damage) due to diabetes mellitus, and to treat and prevent migraine headaches.
+Amitriptyline has been sold under many different brand names.
+Some brand names are Amaril®, Amitrid®, Elavil®, Endep®, and Vanatrip®.
+Amitriptyline has also been sold in combination with other medications.

 I take amitriptyline.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if amitriptyline could make it harder for a woman to get pregnant, but untreated psychiatric disorders and symptoms may affect fertility.
+Studies have not been done to see if amitriptyline could make it harder to get pregnant.

-Does taking amitriptyline during my pregnancy increase the chance of miscarriage?
+Does taking amitriptyline increase the chance for miscarriage?

-Does taking amitriptyline increase the chance of having a baby with a birth defect?
+Does taking amitriptyline increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-A small number of studies have shown no increased chance for birth defects when amitriptyline is used in the first trimester of pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Based on the studies reviewed, it is not known if amitriptyline increases the chance for birth defects above the background risk.
+A small number of human studies have not found a higher chance for birth defects with doses of amitriptyline used for treatment of depression.

 I need to take amitriptyline throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There are no published studies looking at the chance of withdrawal or toxicity in a newborn when the mother takes amitriptyline throughout pregnancy.
-There is one case report of an infant who had temporary withdrawal symptoms after being exposed throughout pregnancy.
-The infant and the mother were found to have high blood levels of amitriptyline.
-Babies exposed to other tricyclic antidepressants have shown withdrawal symptoms in the newborn period.
-The symptoms seen during the first month of life included colic, low oxygen levels, breathing problems and irritability.
-If a baby developed these symptoms, in most cases the symptoms would go away in a few days without any long term health effects.
+Some babies exposed to other tricyclic antidepressant class medications in pregnancy have been reported to have withdrawal symptoms in the newborn period.
+The symptoms seen during the first month of life included colic, low oxygen levels, breathing problems, and irritability.
+If a baby developed these symptoms, in most cases the symptoms would go away in a few days without any long-term health effects.

-Will taking amitriptyline during pregnancy affect my baby’s behavior or cause learning problems?
+Does taking amitriptyline in pregnancy affect future behavior or learning for the child?

-One study looking at 29 children whose mothers took amitriptyline during pregnancy did not find any behavioral or learning problems.
+One study looking at 29 children exposed to amitriptyline during pregnancy did not find any behavioral or learning problems.

-In some studies it was reported that amitriptyline lowered sex drive and caused sexual dysfunction in men, which may make it harder to get a partner pregnant.
+In some studies, it was reported that amitriptyline lowered sex drive and caused sexual dysfunction in males, which may make it harder to get a partner pregnant.
 These problems can also be side effects of untreated depression.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if amitriptyline could increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.